praekelt/seed-auth-api/docs/http_api.rst

     Remove a permission from a team.

-    Only users with team:admin permission for this team, or org:admin permission for this team's organization can remove permissions.
+    Any user that can see the team, can remove permissions from that team.

     If the permission to be removed is of type team:admin, then the user must have team:admin for the team specified by object_id, or org:admin for the